Introduction to Cowpeas:

 Planting Tips for Growing Cowpeas:

-- Date of planting can be manipulated by farmer due to many reasons.
+- The date of planting can be manipulated by farmers due to many reasons.
 The reasons can be periods of high pest load or to plant Cowpea at such a time that harvesting of the crop would coincide with the period of dry weather.

 Fertilization tips for Growing Cowpeas: